Marketing & SEO

 Loyalty Stage

-Lastly, the loyalty stage is when the now-customer or client becomes a repeat customer and/or an advocate for your brand.
+Lastly, the loyalty stage is when the now-customer or client becomes a repeat customer and an advocate for your brand.
 You’re the place they shop every time they need refills or replacements.
 Or if you’re a service-based business, they’re a retainer client or someone who continues to give you business.

 They’d also recommend you to friends and family, leave a review or testimonial, and more to help bring you new business.